-Through the Excelsior University website, you have access to a wealth of information to help you succeed as a student.
+Through the Excelsior website (excelsior.edu), you have access to a wealth of information to help you succeed as a student.
 If you haven't already done so, create a MyExcelsior user account.
-It will serve as your gateway to a variety of support services and is where you will find up-to-date information tailored to your specific academic program as well as general announcements from the University.
+It will serve as your gateway to a variety of support services and is where you will find up-to-date information about your academic program and receive announcements from Excelsior.